 2. Remove from heat and slowly stir in the honey and gelatin.
 Mix thoroughly until it is all completely blended.

 3. Pour mix into a silicone holder and place in the fridge.
 Allow it to set for a couple of hours in the fridge.

 4. Remove the gummies and enjoy!

 Adding gelatin to your diet could be beneficial for your hormone and overall health.
 The physical properties of gelatin powder make it easy to incorporate into many dishes.
 Give these gummies a try and see for yourself the impact it has on your digestion.
-Check out my Nutrition Strategies for Better Periods Course for more ways to help heal your hormones.
+Check out my Master Your Minerals Course for more ways to help heal your hormones.